 Here’s how to promote takeout and delivery, to leverage the benefits of contactless service, and to strategize for optimal efficiency.

 Promoting takeout and delivery options

 At the onset of the pandemic, many restaurants made the choice to begin offering takeout and delivery for the first time.

 But even after the pandemic is over, many consumers may still prefer to order takeout or delivery.
 In fact, according to Technomic’s 2020 Delivery and Takeout Consumer Trend Report, 66% of consumers anticipate continuing to use curbside pickup after dine-in services resume.

-This means restaurants should continue promoting these offerings—keep at it with push notifications, direct mail advertisements, social media promotions, and more to ensure consumers know the service is still available.
+This means restaurants should continue promoting these offerings—keep at it with push notifications, direct mail advertisements, social media promotions run by companies like The Marketing Heaven, and more, to ensure consumers know the service is still available.